-Small reminder: some whales have brain volume three times the size of adult humans, larger cortical areas, and fewer neurons, but with a similar distribution.
+Small reminder: some whales have three times the brain volume of adult humans, larger cortical areas and fewer neurons, but with a similar distribution.
 African elephants have three times as many neurons as humans, but in very different distributions from those seen in our brains.

 It seems reasonable to assume that the other large mammals on earth have attributes of thought, communication and learning that allow us to connect in some way.